-KBC is an integrated bank-insurance group (banking, insurance and asset management), mainly active in Belgium, Bulgaria, the Czech Republic, Hungary and Slovakia (our core markets).
+KBC Bank is a financial institution, mainly active in Belgium, Bulgaria, the Czech Republic, Hungary and Slovakia (our core markets).
 We are also present to a limited extent in several other countries to support corporate clients from our core markets.
 We offer a wide range of loan, deposit, asset management, insurance and other financial products and services in all our core countries, through our distribution channels (our network of branches and online channels), where our focus is mainly on retail, private banking, SME and midcap clients.
 We support our clients in their sustainability transitions through our different core activities.